 The Making of a Christian Bestseller: An Insider’s Guide to Christian Publishing is a valuable handbook of practical advice for writers in the Christian book market.
-Additionally, most of the insights are equally applicable for the general book market as well.
+Additionally, most of the insights are equally applicable to the general book market as well.

-The Making of a Christian Bestseller is the result of Ann Byle’s interviews with successful, published writers who share their stories: what they did right – and wrong, the hard lessons learned, the provisions from God, and their advice gained through personal experience.
-Each author’s account is self-contained in its own chapter, which are thematically arranged.
+The Making of a Christian Bestseller is the result of Ann Byle’s interviews with successful, published writers who share their stories: what they did right – and wrong, the hard lessons learned the provisions from God, and their advice gained through personal experience.
+Each author’s account is self-contained in its own chapter, which is thematically arranged.
 The result is a pleasing progression of instruction and a helpful text on all things writing.

 Regardless of the genre, The Making of a Christian Bestseller has a relevant chapter to address it.
 In total, 40 authors were consulted, which resulted in 40 concise chapters, smartly grouped into seven topics.
 As a bonus, each chapter starts with a quote from the author on the craft of writing and ends with a “best seller tip” summarizing key points.
 The book concludes with a valuable resource section and a helpful index for quick reference of key concepts and words.